Monzo vs. Starling Bank: Who's winning the mobile banking battle?

 But which bank offers the most?
 Is either of them worth switching to as your “main” current account?
 Read our thoughts below, and tell us what you think by leaving either of them a review.

 Sign Up & On-boarding

 With current account switching volumes still relatively low, it’s imperative that the sign-up process is as smooth and frictionless as possible.
-With Monzo still invite-only, it’s a little more involved right now (sign-up requires an install of Apple’s testing app), but once up and running, it’s every bit as easy as Starling’s offering.

 Once up and running, the apps themselves require little in the way of “hand holding” as they’re both very self explanatory, and put the most common features front and centre.
 Adding funds and viewing transactions is as easy as can be expected.

 COULD BE IMPROVED: Perhaps it’s part and parcel of registration without paperwork, but we do have reports of users being unable to be identified on registration, which is obviously frustrating and leaves potential customers with a bad first impression.

 While both accounts are free — for now — that doesn’t mean they always will be.
 Monese infamously adopted a monthly £4.99 charge which didn’t exactly go down well with existing users following a free for life promise.

 Starling Bank customers receive 0.5% interest on current account balances up to £2,000 (0.25% thereafter up to £85,000) which is more than most banks.
 Monzo has yet to announce any interest rate incentive for current account customers.
 Funds held in both banks are covered by the FSCS up to £85,000.

 Monzo's overdraft comes with a 50p charge for every day your account is withdrawn, up to a maximum monthly charge of £15.50.
 The charge is the same regardless of how overdrawn your account is.